 A potential EB-5 investor dealing with a third party intermediary may be unaware of the rules and regulations that apply to an intermediary's activities relating to a Regulation D offering.
-Recent informal advisories warn that the use of unregistered broker-dealers will render the issuer liable as an aider and abettor of securities law violations under Section 20(e) of the Securities Exchange Act of 1934.
-As a result, a regional center or direct investment entity should be careful about payments to unregistered broker-dealers.
+Recent informal advisories warn that the use of unregistered broker-dealers will render the issuer liable as aiders and abettors of securities law violations under Section 20(e) of the Securities Exchange Act of 1934.
+As a result, a regional center should take the prohibition on payments to unregistered broker-dealers seriously.